adlnet/xAPI-Spec/xAPI.md

 ##### LRS Requirements
 * The LRS MAY act as a [Metadata Consumer](#def-metadata-consumer) and attempt to resolve identifier IRIs.
-* If an Activity IRI is an IRL, an LRS SHOULD attempt to GET that IRL, and include in HTTP
+* If an Activity IRI is a URL, an LRS SHOULD attempt to GET that URL, and include in HTTP
 headers: "Accept: application/json, */*".
 This SHOULD be done as soon as practical after the LRS first encounters the Activity id.
-* Upon loading JSON which is a valid Activity Definition from an IRL used as an Activity id, an LRS SHOULD incorporate the loaded definition into its internal definition for that Activity, while preserving names or definitions not included in the loaded definition.
+* Upon loading JSON which is a valid Activity Definition from a URL used as an Activity id, an LRS SHOULD incorporate the loaded definition into its canonical definition for that Activity, while preserving names or definitions not included in the loaded definition.
-* Upon loading any document from which the LRS can parse an Activity Definition from an IRL used as an Activity id, an LRS MAY consider this definition when determining its internal representation of that Activity's definition.
+* Upon loading any document from which the LRS can parse an Activity Definition from a URL used as an Activity id, an LRS MAY consider this definition when determining its canonical representation of that Activity's definition.

 ##### Metadata Consumer Requirements
 * If a Metadata Consumer obtains metadata from an IRI, it SHOULD make a strong presumption that the